geshan/public-speaking/README.md

 ## Future

-* Something in June 2023
+* Something in Aug 2023

 ## Past